Ten questions to ask each other as you prepare to step into a new year - Care for the Family

 As the season of advent gives way to a new year, we’re presented with 365 brand new days to fill.

-This time of year can naturally lead us reflect on the past twelve months.
+This time of year can naturally lead us to reflect on the past twelve months.

-There will be achievements and milestone to celebrate, memories – good and bad – and maybe some regrets too.
+There will be achievements and milestones to celebrate, memories – good and bad – and maybe some regrets too.

 But a new year gives us an annual opportunity to look towards the future too.
 To dare to dream and to hope once more.
-If the year passed has been a difficult one, it takes courage to look for hope as we open the door to the next.
+If the past year has been a difficult one, it takes courage to look for hope as we open the door to the next.
 But having vision for this next season doesn’t necessarily mean writing a ten-year plan to become debt free or setting a deadline to start a new career.
 It’s about the small but mighty things too.
 Having vision for the year ahead gives us focus, generates hope and helps us to see beyond the here and now.

 Here are ten questions to ask each other as you prepare to step into a new year:

-- What is one thing that we need to start doing in this next year?
+- What is one thing we need to start doing in this next year?

-- What is one thing that we need to stop doing in this next year?
+- What is one thing we need to stop doing in this next year?

 - What do we want to give our time and attention to in this next year?